Matt-Jones-Developer/Portfolio/README.md

 I will endeavour to include the following goals for this project:

 - Sticky Navbar: DONE
-- GRID of coloured squares: DONE - overcame a lot here, even tried to implement a random(math) function in JS, but it did'nt really work and decided to omit it.
+- GRID of coloured squares: DONE - overcame a lot here, even tried to implement a random(math) function in JS, but it didn't really work and decided to omit it.
 I am really happy with how this came out and I will make the colours randomise to random squares once I have a better grasp of JavaScript.

 - site is 100% responsive on any device or screen adjustment: DONE
 - each project image link contains: transparent bg text section layered over the image with intro blurb: DONE